drfleming0227/Redfish-Tools/doc-generator/README.md

 ## About

-The **Redfish docs generator** &mdash; [`doc_generator.py`](#doc_generator.py) &mdash; is a Python tool that processes JSON Schema files to generate output in a specified format.
+The **Redfish doc generator** &mdash; [`doc_generator.py`](#doc_generator.py) &mdash; is a Python tool that processes JSON Schema files to generate output in a specified format.
 The formats are:

-* GitHub-flavored Markdown targeted for the [Slate API docs generator](https://github.com/slatedocs/slate "https://github.com/slatedocs/slate"), which is the default output
+* GitHub-flavored Markdown targeted for the [Slate API doc generator](https://github.com/slatedocs/slate "https://github.com/slatedocs/slate"), which is the default output
 * Markdown targeted for the DMTF document publication process
 * HTML
 * [Property index documentation](README_Property_Index.md)